The-OpenROAD-Project/OpenLane/README.md

 OpenLane provides `run_designs.py`, a script that can do multiple runs in a parallel using different configurations.
 A run consists of a set of designs and a configuration file that contains the configuration values.
 It is useful to explore the design implementation using different configurations to figure out the best one(s).

 Also, it can be used for testing the flow by running the flow against several designs using their best configurations.
-For example the following run: spm using its default configuration files `config.tcl.` :
+For example the following run: spm using its default configuration files:
 ```
 python3 run_designs.py --tag test --threads 3 spm xtea md5 aes256
 ```